Isoris/Mypage/content/authors/admin/_index.md

 -	Mostly using Linux for applied bioinformatics, development and data analysis.

-#### 🔬 Molecular Techniques
+#### 🔬 Molecular Techniques and Microbiology

--   **Molecular Biology** Skilled in various cloning techniques such as transfection and transformation, IVA Cloning, and Golden Gate Assembly.
+-   **Molecular Biology** Skilled in various cloning techniques such as bacterial transformation, IVA Cloning, and Golden Gate Assembly.
 Experienced in DNA Gel-Electrophoresis for molecular separation.
 -   **Proteomics**: Western Blotting (WB), SDS-PAGE, Non-reducing Capillary Gel Electrophoresis (CGE)
 -   **Bioprocessing**: Protein purification, chromatogrpahy

+#### 🧪 Fundamental Lab Skills
--   **Basic lab**: Eukaryotic cell culture and viability assays (MTT) and Trypan blue assay, transfections in HEK 293 and other cells.
+-   **Animal**: Eukaryotic cell culture and viability assays (MTT) and Trypan blue assay, transfections in HEK 293 and other cells.

 #### 📊 Analytics